 The Power of Partnership: Lustgarten and Fight Cancer, Stay Positive Unite to Advance Early Detection

-Topic: Announcement, Real Talk: Survivor, Patient & Family Stories, Your Source for Breaking News & Inspirational Stories
+Topic: Announcement, Hide on Homepage, Real Talk: Survivor, Patient & Family Stories, Your Source for Breaking News & Inspirational Stories

 Three weeks after Geoff Shudtz’s son Emery was born, the 34-year-old first-time dad from Richmond, VA received the most crushing news imaginable: he had Stage IV pancreatic cancer.
 Despite undergoing treatment with multiple chemotherapies and immunotherapy and overcoming several health setbacks, he passed away 14 months following his diagnosis, leaving behind his wife, son, and countless relatives and friends to process their overwhelming grief and loss.

 After Geoff’s passing, his friends and family were determined to carry on Geoff’s legacy by making a difference in the fight against pancreatic cancer.
 “Fight cancer, stay positive” was Geoff’s mantra throughout treatment—it was the unbreakable, passionate, adventurous spirit he brought to all he went through, always with an optimistic outlook, and the belief that enabled Geoff and his wife Julie to plan for their future despite his diagnosis.
 The Fight Cancer, Stay Positive Foundation is the fitting name Julie and several other close relatives and friends who were inspired by his bravery have given to the organization they founded in his honor.
 The FCSP Foundation is a volunteer-powered nonprofit that supports finding a cure for pancreatic cancer by funding clinical research.